|

 providing comprehensive and personalized treatment plans.

-coupled with an increase in health awareness, has led to a surge in demand for
+The growing middle class in India, coupled with increased health awareness, has driven a surge in demand for

 quality healthcare services.
 Multi-Speciality Hospitals, with their